-- (c) Eligible projects for these funds include, but are not limited to, all of the following: - (1) Highway improvements to more efficiently accommodate the movement of freight, particularly for ingress and egress to and from the state's land ports of entry, rail terminals, and seaports, including navigable inland waterways used to transport freight between seaports, land ports of entry, and airports, and to relieve traffic congestion along major trade or goods movement corridors. - (2) Freight rail system improvements to enhance the ability to move goods from seaports, land ports of entry, and airports to warehousing and distribution centers throughout California, including projects that separate rail lines from highway or local road traffic, improve freight rail mobility, and other projects that improve the safety, efficiency, and capacity of the rail freight system. - (3) Projects to enhance the capacity and efficiency of ports, except that funds available under this section shall not be allocated to a project that includes the purchase of fully automated eargo handling equipment.
+- (c) Eligible projects for these funds include, but are not limited to, all of the following: - (1) Highway improvements to more efficiently accommodate the movement of freight, particularly for ingress and egress to and from the state's land ports of entry, rail terminals, and seaports, including navigable inland waterways used to transport freight between seaports, land ports of entry, and airports, and to relieve traffic congestion along major trade or goods movement corridors. - (2) Freight rail system improvements to enhance the ability to move goods from seaports, land ports of entry, and airports to warehousing and distribution centers throughout California, including projects that separate rail lines from highway or local road traffic, improve freight rail mobility, and other projects that improve the safety, efficiency, and capacity of the rail freight system. - (3) Projects to enhance the capacity and efficiency of ports, except that funds available under this section shall not be allocated to a project that includes the purchase of fully automated cargo handling equipment.
 For the purposes of this paragraph, "fully automated" means equipment that is remotely operated or remotely monitored, with or without the exercise of human intervention or control.
-Nothing in this paragraph shall prohibit the use of funds available pursuant to this section for a project that includes the purchase-of-human-operated-zero-emission-equipment, human-operated near-zero-emission equipment, and infrastructure supporting that human-operated equipment.
-Furthermore, nothing in this section shall prohibit the purchase of devices that support that human-operated equipment, including equipment to evaluate the utilization and environmental benefits of that human-operated equipment.
+Nothing in this paragraph shall prohibit the use of funds available pursuant to this section for a project that includes the zero-emission of human-operated human-operated near-zero-emission equipment, and infrastructure supporting that human-operated equipment.
+Furthermore, nothing Nothing in this section shall prohibit the purchase of devices that support that human-operated equipment, including equipment to evaluate the utilization and environmental benefits of that human-operated equipment. - (4) Truck corridor improvements, including dedicated truck facilities or truck toll facilities, including the mitigation of the emissions from trucks or these facilities. - (5) Border access improvements that enhance goods movement between California and Mexico and that maximize the state's ability to access funds made available to the state by federal law. - (6) Surface transportation, local road, and connector road improvements to effectively facilitate the movement of goods, particularly for ingress and egress to and from the state's land ports of entry, airports, and seaports, to relieve traffic congestion along major trade or goods movement corridors.

-AB 3079 -4-
+AB 821 -4-